chasangchual/tailresursion/README.md

 	else return n + sum(n-1) ;
 }
 ```
-Look OK for now.
+Looks OK for now.
 Do you know what is sum(10000) ?
 Let's get my new method work to answer it.

 ```
 Exception in thread "main" java.lang.StackOverflowError